jooize/tmux-powerline-theme/README.md

 ====================

 * Gracefully degrades with terminal color support (256 → 2).
-* Compatible with the new and old Powerline fonts, and will work with UTF-8 or ASCII.
+* Compatible with the new and old Powerline fonts, and can use UTF-8 or ASCII symbols.

 ## Installation
-Put the following in your `.tmux.conf` to use the recommended configuration.
+Put the following in your `~/.tmux.conf` to use the recommended configuration.

     #
     # Powerline theme